Posted by Vikram Rathod

 But managing reviews is as crucial as getting reviews from customers.
 You can’t just sit and see the flow of reviews coming.
 Negative or positive, you must respond to each of them to showcase your care for customers.
 Your response works like a guarantee for customers that if something goes wrong, you will remain there to sort out the issues.

 Moz states citations among top 5 local ranking factors.

-Citations means your business information like name, number, address, etc. Whether it’s directory sites, social media channels, local newspapers, etc., all must have your updated and same business information.
+Citations mean your business information like name, number, address, etc. Whether it’s directory sites, social media channels, local newspapers, etc., all must have your updated and same business information.
 Search engines crawl such data from different sources; they must not be confusing.

-Recent research on page speed shows that half of visitors bounce back from pages taking more than 3 seconds to load.
+Recent research on page speed shows that half of the visitors bounce back from pages taking more than 3 seconds to load.
 Studies also mentioned a significant drop in mobile conversion due to 4+ seconds of page loading time.

 Considering 51% of the time is spent on mobile devices and users’ impatience for the site load, make sure you have a fast-loading mobile-friendly site.